Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 quantum-resistant signature algorithm
 (see [Signatures and Quantum-Resistance](#signatures-and-quantum-resistance) for more details).
-This means that it is possible to mix many signature algorithms for signing transactions inside the same @Type node, as we will show later.
+This means that it is possible to mix many signature algorithms for signing transactions inside the same Hotmoka node, as we will show later.

 ## Red and Green Balances